Amp-Lab-at-VT/web/quickstart.md

 Wonderful!
 Now go in and make a pull request.
 Go here: <a href="https://github.com/Amp-Lab-at-VT/web" >Amp Lab Website Github Origin</a>

+And make a pull request.
+This will ask the mentors to pull your project in!

 <hr>

 ## Step 3: Create A Repo Under the Amp Lab

 ## FAQ